 • A will does not avoid probate.

-• It doesn’t control assets with beneficiary designations.
+• Doesn’t control assets with beneficiary designations.

 • It also does not provide ongoing oversight for minors or vulnerable beneficiaries.